-Okay, so the rule is, I have to tell you guys when I’ve been gifted something or when there are shopable links in my posts.
+Okay, so the rule is, I have to tell you guys when I’ve been gifted something to help with decorating a shared kids room or when there are shopable links in my posts.
 So this is me telling you.

 Last week I wrote about my tips for transitioning your kiddos from the luxury of their own individual bedrooms, to the hard-knocks of a shared space.
 Because motherhood is nothing if it’s not throwing your weight around a little bit to force your kids to cultivate a life-long bond, as a result of sleeping six inches from each other.